-Control 410 Department or Agency State Health Plan ning and Development Agency (Statewide Health Coordinating Council) Rule No. 410-2-310 Rule Title: Hospice Services NewXAmendRe epealAdopt by Reference Would the absence of the proposed rule significantly harm of public health, welfare, or safety? or endanger the NO Is there a reasonable relationship between the state's police protection of the public health, safety, or welfare? power and the YES Is there another, less restrictive method of regulation available adequately protect the public? ole that couldNO Does the proposed rule have the effect of directly or indirect the costs of any goods or services involved and, if so, to wh Is the increase in cost, if any, more harmful to the public that might result from the absence of the proposed rule? nn the harmN/A Are all facets of the rulemaking process designed solely for and so they have, as their primary effect, the protection of the
+Health Coordinating C cy State Hear th Planning and Deve Iopment Agency (Statewide Rule No. 410-2- Rule Title: In Ho me Hospice Se New X Ar mend Repeal Adopt by Reference Would the absence of the proposed rule significantly harm or endanger the public health, welfare, or safety?
+NO Is there a reasonable relationship between the state's police power and the protection of the public health, safety, or welfare?
+YES Is there another, less restrictive method of regulation available that could adequately protect the public?
+NO Does the proposed rule the costs of any goods NO Is the increase in cost, that might result from N/A Are all facets of the ru and so they have, as the YES

-Does the proposed rule have an economic impact?
-NO If the proposed rule has an economic impact, the proposed rule is required to be accompanied by a fiscal note prepared in accordance with subsection (f) of Section 41-22-23, Code of Alabama 1975 .
+Does the proposed rul e have an econ- omic impact?
+NO If the proposed rule has to be accompanied by a fiscal of Alabama 1975.